The Formula That Fixed My Prompting Forever

 The problem with prompting by intuition

-Before I built the sinc framework, I evaluated my prompts by how they felt.
-A prompt felt complete when I had described the task and added some context.
-If I felt uneasy about something I had left out, I would add a sentence.
-If it felt clear enough, I would send it.
+Before I built the sinc framework, I judged my prompts by feel.
+A prompt felt done when I described the task and added a little context.
+If something seemed off, I added a sentence.
+If it felt clear, I sent it.

-This is prompting by intuition, and intuition is a terrible calibration tool for prompt quality.
-My intuition about what the model needed was built on years of working with other humans — systems that share context, that ask clarifying questions, that bring their own domain knowledge to bear.
-LLMs are none of those things.
-My intuition was miscalibrated to the wrong system.
+That is prompting by gut feeling.
+Gut feeling is a bad tool for this job.
+My sense of what the model needed came from years of working with other people.
+People share context.
+They ask follow-up questions.
+They bring their own knowledge.
+LLMs do none of that.
+My gut was trained on the wrong system.

-The result was that prompts which felt complete were often missing the most important information.
-I would feel confident, send the prompt, get a mediocre output, revise, loop.
-The feedback loop was slow and expensive.
-I had no way to diagnose a prompt before sending it — no instrument, no measurement, no objective criterion for completeness.
+So prompts that felt complete were often missing the most important parts.
+I would feel sure, send the prompt, get a weak output, rewrite, and try again.
+That loop was slow and costly.
+I had no way to check a prompt before sending it.
+No tool.
+No score.
+No clear test for whether it was done.

-I realized I needed a diagnostic, not intuition.
-The diagnostic had to be fast enough to apply before every prompt, objective enough to override my feelings, and specific enough to identify exactly what was missing.
+I needed a real diagnostic, not a feeling.
+It had to be fast enough to use before every prompt.
+It had to be objective enough to beat my instincts.
+It had to show me exactly what was missing.
 The sinc formula became that diagnostic.

 The sinc formula as a visual diagnostic

-The insight came from signal processing.
-The Nyquist-Shannon sampling theorem says that to reconstruct a signal without aliasing, you must sample at least twice the signal's highest frequency.
-Undersample and the reconstruction degrades — you get aliasing, false frequencies, artifacts.
+The idea came from signal processing.
+The Nyquist-Shannon sampling theorem says that to rebuild a signal cleanly, you must sample it at least twice as fast as its highest frequency.
+Sample too slowly and you get garbage: false frequencies, distortion, artifacts.

-I realized that prompts work the same way.
-A prompt is a signal carrying information about intent.
-The model is the reconstruction system.
-If the prompt undersamples the intent — leaves out bands of information — the model hallucinates the missing parts.
-Specification aliasing.
-The output contains false frequencies: things you did not intend, generated to fill the gaps you left open.
+Prompts work the same way.
+A prompt is a signal that carries your intent.
+The model is the system that reconstructs it.
+If the prompt leaves out bands of information, the model makes up the missing parts.
+That is specification aliasing.
+The output contains things you never asked for, invented to fill the gaps you left open.

 The sinc formula provides the mathematical structure for full-band sampling: